Jill-Jênn Vie

 Training a student model on student data can be used to optimize teaching using reinforcement learning.

-I am also interested in synthetic tabular data generation (Vie*, Rigaux*, and Minn 2022).
+I am also interested in synthetic tabular data generation (Vie* et al. 2022).

-We study applications of collaborative filtering for education (~ multidimensional item response theory), drug repurposing (with Clémence Réda) and diversity of recommendations (pass Culture, Kyoto U).
+We study applications of collaborative filtering for education and diversity of recommendations using determinantal point processes (pass Culture, Kyoto U) [slides] (Ibrahim et al. 2025).

 Our article Knowledge Tracing Machines has been presented at AAAI 2019.
 See also our code & tutorial (Vie and Kashima 2019).